-- Punctuality must be observed at all times for attendance at school and at all school-related activities. - All students must assemble at the assembly area quietly by 7.25 a.m. to attend the flag-raising ceremony. - Students who are not at the assembly area by 7.30 a.m. will be considered late.
-Students who are late for more than 2 times in a semester will have to serve detention in the afternoon. - All students are to sign in at the Security Guard post and proceed to the General Office to mark their attendance if they are late.
+- Punctuality must be always observed for attendance at school and at all school-related activities. - All students must assemble at the assembly area quietly by 7.25 a.m. to attend the flag-raising ceremony. - Students who are not at the assembly area by 7.30 a.m. will be considered late.
+Mobile phones of the latecomers will be confiscated and returned by the Discipline Committee.
+Students who are late for more than 3 times in a semester will have to serve detention in the afternoon. - All students are to sign in at the Security Guard post and proceed to the General Office to mark their attendance if they are late.
 Students who arrive in school after 8.20 am without valid reasons will not be allowed to join the class for lessons. - Students must obtain permission from school leaders if they would like to leave school during curriculum time.
 Permission would be granted if the reasons are valid, and if the students' parents support the request.